zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

 USERNAME:/u/username/hash: >
 ```

 This is a worst-case scenario of a bad mismatch.
-You should check the manifest.json file to see if one of the components is from the wrong release.
+You can check the [`manifest.json` file](troubleshoot-zowe-release.md#check-the-zowe-release-number) to see whether one of the components is from the wrong release.

-The hash files *RuntimeHash.txt are left in case you want to use a GUI tool to perform a better file comparison.
+The hash files `RuntimeHash.txt` are kept in case you want to use a GUI tool to perform a better file comparison.

-Example of when files match as they should:
+### Match

+When files match, you see a message similar to the following one:

 ```
 zowe-verify-authenticity.sh started